NEW articles daily! Subscribe below to receive daily updates with our new articles!

 Rusty

-Bob; You know my story, I was living here for years and flying off to a new ship and getting paid well.
+You know my story, I was living here for years and flying off to a new ship and getting paid well.
 I have friends here that had the same job and the same advantages who went through their pay check like grain through a goose and can’t figure why I live better.
 When they were working, they lived “The Millionaire” for a day life style and tried to continue it after the big paychecks were gone.
-One guy I know is in Texas and is a security guard working to get himself back here while his wife and three… Read more »
+One guy I know is in Texas and is a security guard working to get himself back here while his wife and three kids live on $200.00 per month.
+Luckily he owned a house free and clear.
+I wish him well, but I also know where he went wrong.

 Hi Paul – what you describe is so true!
 I think we have all been there at one time or another, I know that I have done it, overspent, and wasted money.
 Now, though, I learned my lesson and live a more frugal life, save money when possible.
 It is something that we all have to learn.
 Some of us learn it before it is too late.
 Others don’t learn until they are in real trouble.